haoranzhao419/polite-speech-production/README.md

 - I will need:
   - code and data to get LLM multi-choice responses;
-  - code to get LLM free-responses
+  - code and data to get LLM free-responses
-  - code to get LLM annotation results
+  - code and data to get LLM annotation results

+ I will also need all the code files for processing and figure generation.

+ I will also need a requirement.txt file

+ I will also need to write this readme file in a nice way